ramified/personal_handwritten_collection/README.md

 March 24th-April 14th: Tourism.
 Have a great rest.
 Try to work on Zotero, to make the learning flow smoother.
 Try to learn the name of mathematical journals.

+June 24th: this week I was learning some combinatorical numerical results about Lie algebra representations.
+I really thought that someone can easily make this tables through sage, so I just don't want to copy it manually.
+I have some naive codes for computing the following stuffs:

+- fundamental/minuscule/quasi-minuscule/adjoint rep
+- weight multiplication
+- symmetric product and exterior product